geoserver/geoserver-history/doc/user/source/tutorials/imagemosaic-jdbc/imagemosaic-jdbc_tutorial.rst

 The full documentation is here: `<http://docs.codehaus.org/display/GEOTDOC/Using+the+java+ddl+generation+utility>`_

 To create the proper sql tables, we can use the java ddl generation utility.
 This utility is included in the gt-imagemosaic-jdbc-<version>.jar.
-Assure that this jar file is in your **WEB-INF/lib** directory of your geoserver installation.
+Assure that this jar file is in your **WEB-INF/lib** directory of your GeoServer installation.

 Change to your **working** directory and do a first test::